Facts About Buddhism

 - The riderless horse represents renunciation

-It’s often used to symbolize the feet or footprints of the Buddha in Sanskrit texts.
+In Sanskrit writings, it is frequently used to represent the feet or imprints of the Buddha in many contexts.

 Zen Buddhism Is A Mixture Of Mahayana Buddhism And Taoism